RadhyyahHossain/Flixster/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).
 ### Notes
 It was really exciting to learn how to create a more details when the movies were selected.
-I also enjoyed making a tabs at the bottom since that is what most apps use.
+I also enjoyed making a tabs at the bottom since that's what most apps use.